sporto/elm-workshop/content/05-effects/01-intro.md

 Elm is very simple partly because it’s a pure functional language, where every function always returns the same value given the same arguments.
+This makes Elm functions very easy to reason about, to compose into complex programs, and to write automated tests for.
 But a function like JavaScript’s `Date.now`, which returns the current date and time (always a different value), can’t exist in Elm.
-This makes Elm functions very easy to reason about, to compose into complex programs, and to write automated tests for.
-But if you’re used to JavaScript, you might find Elm’s approach to accessing the outside world unfamiliar, even convoluted at first.
+If you’re used to JavaScript,
+you might find Elm’s approach to accessing the outside world unfamiliar, even convoluted at first.